hackme199/Client-Server-using-laptop-and-esp-s/README.md

 to do an already implemented simple functionality within code to control a 3 X 3 LED Matrix.

 Each ESP controls a row to 3 LED's.
-LED's can be turned on or off completly independent of each other.
+LED's can be turned on or off completely independent of each other.

 <img src ="https://github.com/hackme199/Client-Server-using-laptop-and-esp-s/blob/master/ESPClientServerComm(2).png">